sivakumar455/kafctl/README.md

 A CMD line tool for kafka server to view and manipulate kafka server operation through command line.

 #### UseCase:
-To extract all messages in bulk from a PROD/QA env to analyse any messages.
+To extract all messages in bulk from a PROD/QA env to analyse any message.
         Especially for DLQ messages this could be more helpful.

 #### Usage: